HaxeFlixel/flixel-docs/documentation/04_tutorials/04-part-iii-groundwork.html.md

 		<p>This is another utility class.
 This one gives us safe ways to remove and cleanup objects that we create.</p>
 	</li>
 	<li>
-		<p>Next, go down to the destroy function, and in a new line right after super.destroy(); add:</p>
+		<p>Next, go down to the destroy function, and in a new line right after <code>super.destroy();</code> add:</p>
 		<p><pre><code class="haxe">_btnPlay = FlxDestroyUtil.destroy(_btnPlay);</code></pre></p>
 		<p>This is going to remove our button object from memory, as well as set the variable to null, which allows it to be completely cleared when garbage collection happens.</p>
 		<p>It's good practice to make sure that any class-wide objects you create are properly destroyed, otherwise  you can start to see performance issues.</p>
-		<p>Note: I know we could have skipped this whole part if we had NOT defined _btnPlay as a class-wide variable, and instead just created it in the create function, but we'll be coming back to this button later on, and it's good practice to get into the habit of destroying your objects.</p>
+		<p>Note: I know we could have skipped this whole part if we had NOT defined <code>_btnPlay</code> as a class-wide variable, and instead just created it in the create function, but we'll be coming back to this button later on, and it's good practice to get into the habit of destroying your objects.</p>
 	</li>
 	<li>
 		<p>If you test your game out now, it should go straight to a black screen with our 'Play' button in the middle, and clicking the button will take you to another black screen.
 If that's what you get, it works!
 (Trust me!)
 So far, so good!</p>